 Online learners move through the master’s program in a cohort format that has students complete most courses together in the same sequence, building bonds through shared study and extensive collaboration.
 The program begins with the management core, which includes a blend of online and campus courses and requires students to integrate classwork with their professional lives.
 The course sequence then moves into the business core, most of which can be completed online.
 The management program also includes an international study trip that allows students to gain firsthand experience in the global business world.

-The University of Texas is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACS).
+The University of Texas at Dallas is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACS).

 9 University of Scranton